724/irbill/README.md

 and the `BillType` enum contains information on different types of bills and their string representations in Persian and English.
 <br/>

+Finally, if the `paymentId` strings starts with leading zeroes, which is a typical case with bills of all types, **all** IrBill methods that accept `paymentId`, either directly or indirectly will take care of the trimming.

 ### License